Allx92/Digitization-Playbook/Export.md

 - Digit counter: Set a 4-digit counter.
 You can change the counter as needed.

 - Set number counter: For the left computer page, use page 1 and for the right computer page use page 2.
-- Set counter increment: This should be set to **2** because the increments increase in this manner .
+- Set counter increment: This should be set to **2** as the increments increase in this manner.
-- the useer of Workstation 1 is done in odd numbers while the disignated user of  workstation 2 scans the page in even numbers.
+- the useer of Workstation 1 is done in odd numbers (1,3,5) while the disignated user of workstation 2 scans the page in even numbers (2,4,6).
 - Click **'RENAME'**.
 (TO WHAT EXACTLY)

 ## Export Tool